 The second set is also eight reps, but this time is swimming with a pull buoy for 100m.
 Building the pace for the first four reps (moderate, fast, faster & fast respectively for each rep), then dropping back to a moderate pace for the fifth rep and continuing to build the pace again for the last rep to be fast.
 Ledecky did this starting every one minute and twenty seconds.

 Next up is a set of eight by 50m Drills.
 I’m not a fan of time pressure being put on drills but Ledecky did the set starting each rep every 50 seconds.
 I have written previous articles about drills to enhance your swimming.

-Next up is a 600m rep, also swum as a negative split.
-Then starting on the seven minute mark: another 600m is swum but this is broken into six, 100-metre reps starting every 1:15.
+Next up is a 600m rep, which also swum as a negative split.
+Then starting on the seven-minute mark: another 600m has swum but this is broken into six, 100-metre reps starting every 1:15.

 Then a 400m rep, swum as a negative split.
 Then starting on 4:40 is another 400m which is broken into a set of two, 200-metre reps starting every 2:30.

 Finally for this series is a 200m, negative split rep. Then starting on the 2:20 is another 200m broken as a set of two, 100-metre reps on 1:15.

 To loosen the arms up after that series swim 200m double arm backstroke for four minutes.

 The final set is eight, 50-metre reps of fast freestyle kicking.
 Start each rep at the 60-second mark.